AP Source: Big Ten presidents to discuss starting football

 The person, speaking on condition of anonymity because the Big Ten was not planning to make any announcements about its efforts to return to play, said it was a “positive meeting” that led to the scheduling of a presentation to the full group of presidents and chancellors Sunday.

-The conference and first-year Commissioner Kevin Warren has faced push back from inside and out ever since.
-Parents of demonstrated on campuses and in front of the Big Ten offices outside Chicago.
-A group of Nebraska players have filed a lawsuit against the conference to overturn the decision not to play.
+The conference and first-year Commissioner Kevin Warren have faced push back from inside and out ever since.
+Parents of players have demonstrated on campuses and in front of the Big Ten offices outside Chicago.
+A group of Nebraska players filed a lawsuit against the conference to overturn the decision not to play.

+President Donald Trump called Warren to encourage the conference to reconsider.
+The Republican president and his Democratic opponents have tried to blame each other for college football going dormant across much of the Midwest, which includes several battleground state considered key in the November election.

-Ohio State coach Ryan Day released a statement Thursday asking the conference to provide more clarity about its decision to postpone and Penn State coach James Franklin made similar statements in a radio interview.
+Within the conference, Ohio State coach Ryan Day released a statement Thursday asking the Big Ten to provide more clarity about its decision to postpone.
+Penn State coach James Franklin made similar comments in a radio interview.

 Day’s Buckeyes were No. 2 in the AP preseason Top 25.
 Franklin’s Nittany Lions were No. 7.